suffolklibraries/sljekyll/about/jobs/_posts/2018-11-28-ipswich-relief-mobile-library-services-manager.md

 The rate of pay commences at &pound;10.15 per hour.

 If you are interested, please send a CV and supporting statement outlining what you could bring to this position and Suffolk Libraries to: **recruitment@suffolklibraries.co.uk**

-The closing date for applications is **Monday 21 January 2019**.
-Interviews will be held at Stowmarket Library on **Monday 28 January 2019**.